Email Us >

 The car is fitted with a Halda Tripmaster and auxiliary rally clocks - these are available by separate negotiation or can be removed if not required.

 Competition History - the car was registered to take part in the 1961 Sestrieres Rally, which was unfortunately cancelled that year.
-The quality and level of rally modifications does suggest a previous owner had serious rallying intent.
-The current owner participated in numerous events across Europe between 2002 and 2012 including class wins in The Monte Carlo Challenge and The Rally of The Tests.
+The quality and level of rally modifications do suggest a previous owner had serious rallying intent.
+A previous owner participated in numerous events across Europe between 2002 and 2012 including class wins in The Monte Carlo Challenge and The Rally of The Tests.

 Overall this is a rare car, eligible for the Mille MIglia and many other major events, coming with attractive modifications for rallying already carried out.
-The earlier 2-litre B20GT cars are increasingly sought-after, and this example is ready to continue campaigning, or can be sympathetically restored or returned to standard road specification.
-Call now to book a test drive!
+The earlier 2-litre B20GT cars are increasingly sought-after, and this example is ready to continue campaigning.